-If your jaw pops and you believe you may need treatment, come to Koala® Center for Sleep & TMJ Disorders.
+If your jaw pops and you believe you may need treatment, come to Koala® Center For Sleep & TMJ Disorders.
 For more information on jaw popping, read our below Q and A page.
 Request an appointment online today!
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, Albuquerque NM, Brewster NY, El Paso TX, and Wausau WI.
+Locations in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Table of Contents:

 What causes jaw popping?

 What kind of doctor treats jaw issues?

 Jaw popping refers to an audible sound made when moving the jaw, which often sounds like a pop or snap.
 This sound can occur for many reasons, typically when opening the mouth too wide or while chewing something hard.
 Many people experience jaw popping occasionally, however, if it happens on a regular basis, it should be evaluated by a dental professional who specializes in treating jaw disorders.

 Professionals treat TMD with a variety of treatments and therapies.
 Physiotherapy exercises and stretches can help to reduce pain and strengthen the joint.
 One of the most common treatments for TMD are oral appliances, which are custom-fitted devices that hold the jaw in place to promote proper airflow.
 They also help reduce grinding and clenching.
 If there are abnormalities in the structure of the joint, other treatment options may be recommended.